Meningioma tumors

 - Tuberculum sella meningiomas: grow near the pituitary gland and optic nerves.
 They often cause visual field problems.

-- Foramen magnum meningiomas: grow where the spinal cord connects to the brain; they can cause headaches, brainstem compression, and difficulty walking.
+- Foramen magnum meningiomas: grow where the spinal cord connects to the brain.
+They can cause headaches, brainstem compression, and difficulty walking.

 What are the causes?